Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 * Parsing of source data.
 * Insertion of data to a data store (PostgreSQL 9.1).

-### Open Source Status

-This software is being held in a private repository until it is approved for open source release at which time it will be made available under a BSD license.

 ## Implementation

 Code is written using Python 2.7.
 It has a testing suite implemented through unittest.